Claudia, Community Manager

 Once opened, an email becomes a task for a person to complete.
 From there, there are two steps follow:

-A user starts reading your email from P.S. because they subconsciously hurry up to complete this action.
+A user starts reading your email from P.S. because they subconsciously hurry up to complete this action

-Your P.S. (depending on how it's written) prompts them to go back and read the whole email to defuse the tension.
+Your P.S. (depending on how it's written) prompts them to go back and read the whole email to defuse the tension

-It can share bonus information, create FOMO (fear of missing out), reiterate a call to action (CTA), or summarize the main email message.
+A P.S. can share bonus information, create FOMO (fear of missing out), reiterate a call to action (CTA), or summarize the main email message.

 In marketing emails, the P.S. line can explore: